project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 The actual number of bits used for the 3 shifts is critical.
 For a 32bit generator there are exactly 648 valid combinations.
-The favorite combination of Marsaglia was (13, 17, 5) which is used here.
+The favourite combination of Marsaglia was (13, 17, 5) which is used here.

 For 16bit generators only a few valid combinations